shazid25/Multi-Vendor-Ecommerce-Delivery-System/README.md

 ## 🏗️ System Architecture

-*(Note: Replace the URL above with the actual path to the diagram image you saved)*

 The system is built on a **Modular Monolith** backend architecture with a highly responsive, animated frontend.
 It ensures strict data integrity through Zod schema validation and Prisma’s type-safe database queries.